Kamari Ramsey

-Kamari Ramsey (born August 24, 2004) is an American college football safety for the USC Trojans.
-He previously played for the UCLA Bruins.
+Kamari Ramsey (born August 24, 2004) is an American professional football safety for the Houston Texans of the National Football League (NFL).
+He played college football for the UCLA Bruins and USC Trojans and was selected by the Texans in the fifth round of the 2026 NFL draft.

 Early life

 Ramsey attended Sierra Canyon School in Los Angeles, California.
 He was rated as a four-star recruit and initially committed to play college football for the Stanford Cardinal before flipping his commitment to the UCLA Bruins.

 College career

 UCLA

 Ramsey was redshirted as a freshman in 2022, playing in just four games totaling six tackles.
 In week 12 of the 2023 season, he tallied four tackles in a win over rival USC.
-In 2023, he notched 40 tackles with two and a half being for a loss, five pass deflections, and an interception, while allowing just eleven receptions.
+In 2023, Ramsey notched 40 tackles with two and a half being for a loss, five pass deflections, and an interception, while allowing just eleven receptions.
 After the season, Ramsey entered his name into the NCAA transfer portal.

 USC

 Ramsey transferred to play for the USC Trojans.

+Professional career

+Ramsey was selected by the Houston Texans in the fifth round, 141st overall, of the 2026 NFL draft.
+Houston received the selection a month prior to the draft from the Cleveland Browns in exchange for OT Tytus Howard.